FLIN 104 BEGINNING INDONESIAN

 Conversations in class (even friendly attempts to explain something to a mystified classmate) can be distracting and disruptive; keep them to a minimum.
 Also, do not leave the classroom once class has begun unless it's a real emergency.
 If you MUST leave, put up your hand and ask permission, in Indonesian (see page 5 of your Keren 1!
 Course Book).

-100 points - DAILY WORK: IF YOU HAVE AT LEAST A 57 point average in your tests and quizzes or higher (in other words, if you are at least within 3 points of a passing grade of 60), I will also average in up to 100 points for your classwork (which includes homework assignments and participation in class).
-PLEASE NOTE: I really do value class participation, and I really mean it when I say I will give up to a hundred points for it, assuming you are passing your tests and quizzes.
-HOWEVER: If, for example, you are doing C work on your quizzes, it would take a really dramatic contrast between your quiz work and your daily work (when I call on you, etc.) for you to be getting an A or even a B as a classwork grade.
+IF YOU HAVE AT LEAST A 57 point average in your tests or higher (in other words, if you are at least within 3 points of a passing grade of 60), we will also average in up to 100 points for your classwork (which includes homework assignments and participation in class).
+PLEASE NOTE: we really do value class participation.
+HOWEVER: If, for example, you are doing C work on your quizzes, it would take a really dramatic contrast between your test work and your daily work (when we call on you, etc.) for you to be getting an A or even a B as a classwork grade.
 Doing all your homework exercises will NOT necessarily get you an A in classwork (although it would be very difficult to get an A in classwork WITHOUT doing all your homework).
-NOTE: If you are failing in your test grades, even good daily work will not pull you over the line, so DO NOT count on getting rescued by your classwork grade if you are bombing on your quiz and test grades.
-I will try to give you an idea of how you are doing, classwork-grade-wise, at mid-term if not sooner.
+NOTE: If you are failing in your test grades, even good daily work will not pull you over the line, so DO NOT count on getting rescued by your classwork grade if you are bombing on your test grades.
+We will try to give you an idea of how you are doing, classwork-grade-wise, at mid-term if not sooner.

-100 points - QUIZZES: there will be 6 quizzes given during the semester, worth 20 points each, the lowest of which will be dropped.
-If you are absent when a quiz is being given, that is the quiz which will be dropped.
-If you are absent for more than one quiz, you must work something out with me, in advance if at all possible.
-At the end of the semester, your top FIVE quizzes will be added to be your quiz grade.
+100 points - FRIDAY TESTS: there will be 12 small tests given during the semester, worth 10 points each, the lowest TWO of which will be dropped.
+If you are absent when a test is being given, that test will be dropped.
+If you are absent for more than two tests, you must work something out with me, in advance if at all possible.

 100 points - FINAL EXAM: this will be a two-hour exam, given at the end of the semester covering all the material given during the semester.